Three walks to help you explore the Lomond Hills

 Advice - Although lower in height, ensure robust outdoor clothing and walking boots are worn.
 Have some fluids and food packed in a rucksack – and take your camera!

 Tip - Given that some time may still be available following the return to the start, a most enjoyable experience to round off the day can be had at the Lindores Distillery some six kilometres west in the eastern outskirts of Newburgh.
-A new whisky distilling facility with an interesting and informative visitor’s centre / restaurant, where the monk’s story is told of the ancient art of distilling; and the adjoining remains of the ancient Lindores Abbey.
-(Please note this is currently closed due to Covid restrictions).
+A whisky distilling facility with an interesting and informative visitor’s centre, where the monk’s story is told of the ancient art of distilling; and the adjoining remains of the ancient Lindores Abbey.